The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Liouville quantum gravity surfaces

 \subsection{Pinched thin quantum annulus}

 In this section we define the pinched thin quantum annulus via the thin quantum disks and prove some of its basic properties.
 We shall also describe its boundary length law in Proposition~\ref{prop:formula-qa-weight}. \begin{definition} For $W\in(0,\frac{\gamma^2}{2})$, define the measure $\wt\QA(W)$ on beaded surfaces as follows.
 Take $T\sim (1-\frac{2W}{\gamma^2})^{-2}t^{-1}\mathds{1}_{t>0}dt$, and let $S_T:=\{z\in\bbC:|z| = \frac{T}{2\pi}\}$ be the circle with perimeter $T$.
 Then sample a Poisson point process $\{(u,\cD_u)\}$ from the measure $\mathrm{Leb}_{S_T}\times\Md_2(\gamma^2-W)$, and concatenate the $\cD_u$ to get a cyclic chain according to the ordering induced by $u$.
-We call a sample from $\wt\QA(W)$ a \emph{pinched quantum annulus of weight $W$}, and call $T$ its quantum cut point measure. \end{definition} Comparing with Definition~\ref{def:thin-qd}, the pinched quantum annulus of weight $W$ can be defined alternatively by (i) sampling a two-pointed thin quantum disk $\cD$ from $\Md_2(W)$ and weighting by $T^{-1}$ where $T$ is the total cut point measure of $\cD$ and (ii) gluing the two endpoints of $\cD$ together.
+We call a sample from $\wt\QA(W)$ a \emph{pinched quantum annulus of weight $W$}, and call $T$ its quantum cut point measure. \end{definition} {The reason we added a tilde on $\QA$ in the definition above is that, we believe that it is possible to construct a weight $W$ quantum annulus without pinched points, and the versions of quantum annulus in e.g.~\cite{AS21,ARS22} are doubly connected and have no pinched points.} Comparing with Definition~\ref{def:thin-qd}, the pinched quantum annulus of weight $W$ can be defined alternatively by (i) sampling a two-pointed thin quantum disk $\cD$ from $\Md_2(W)$ and weighting by $T^{-1}$ where $T$ is the total cut point measure of $\cD$ and (ii) gluing the two endpoints of $\cD$ together.

 We have the following analog of~\cite[Lemma 4.1]{AHS23}. \begin{lemma} Fix $T>0$ and $W\in(0,\frac{\gamma^2}{2})$.
 The following three procedures yield the same measure on $\gamma$-LQG quantum surfaces. \begin{enumerate}[(i)] \item Sample $\cD'$ from $\wt\QA(W)$ conditioned on having quantum cut point measure $T$ (i.e., cyclically concatenate the surfaces of a Poisson point process on $\mathrm{Leb}_{S_T}\times\Md_2(\gamma^2-W)$).
 Then take a point from the quantum length measure on the outer boundary of $\cD'$ (this induces a weighting by the outer boundary length). \item Sample $\cD'$ from $\wt\QA(W)$ conditioned on having quantum cut point measure $T$, then independently take $(u,\cD^\bullet)\sim T^{-1}\mathrm{Leb}_{S_T}\times \Md_{2,\bullet}(\gamma^2-W)$.
 Insert $\cD^\bullet$ to $\cD'$ at cut point location $u$. \item Take $\cD^\bullet\sim \Md_{2,\bullet}(\gamma^2-W)$.
 Independently sample a thin quantum disk $\cD''$ from $\Md_2(W)$ conditioned on having cut point measure $T$.
 Concatenate the two endpoints $\cD''$ with the two endpoints of $\cD^\bullet$. \end{enumerate} \end{lemma}